 People of all kinds eat and drink things of all kinds.
 Come eat, drink, and be merry!

-The organizations of your world that keep it running smoothly (or not): governments.
+The organizations of your world that keep it running smoothly — or not!

-Use groups to bundle your characters, locations, items, or other ideas into any kind of collection you need.
+Bundle your characters, locations, items, and other ideas into any kind of collection you need.

-From the smallest statue to the biggest mountain, landmarks are littered across the land.
+From the smallest statue to the biggest mountain, landmarks can play important roles, too.

-Language is the bond that weaves a culture's words together.
+Language is a bond that weaves a culture together.
 Are there any new languages in your world?

-Often a source of magic creates a multitude of spells, potions, and occasional trinkets.
+A source of magic often creates a multitude of spells, potions, and occasional trinkets.

-Celestial bodies orbiting through space, carrying a planet's-worth of worldbuilding on them.
+Celestial bodies orbiting through space, carrying a planet's-worth of worldbuilding opportunities.

-Humans are often joined by elves, orcs, werewolves, vampires, dragons, and a myriad of other races.
+Humans can be joined by elves, orcs, werewolves, vampires, dragons, and many other races.

 Organizing your world's beliefs into cohesive religions can lead to a more epic world for your readers.